- General Information

-It is very important Human Resources keep track of numbers of those ill with the coronavirus or those asked to self-quarantine.
+It is very important Human Resources keep track of the numbers of those ill with the coronavirus or those asked to self-quarantine.

 If you have been asked to quarantine by a medical professional or health department, please notify your supervisor and Human Resources, firstname.lastname@example.org.